paszu/3DSRepo/Part-2-(New-3DS).md

 13. If you freeze on the "Rebooting in 10 seconds" line for longer than 10 seconds, it is safe to power off your 3DS by holding the power button
 14. If you get a black screen after downgrading, boot with the SD card removed; when you have booted, change your theme to anything else then change it back to remove the old menuhax version; afterwards, follow the steps in Part 1 to reinstall menuhax
 15. Check the system settings, you should be on 9.2.0
+16. Launch the Homebrew Launcher using the entrypoint of your choice (such as menuhax)
+17. Open Decrypt9
+18. Go to SysNAND Options
+19. Backup your console's NAND using the Backup SysNAND option
+20. Press Select on the main menu to eject your SD card
+21. Put your SD card in your computer, then copy `sysNAND.bin` to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future
+22. You can delete `sysNAND.bin` from your SD card after copying it
+23. Reinsert your SD card into your 3DS, then press Start to reboot